"Temple of the Strange" | mariteaux

 One cool discovery I made as I was finishing up Temple of the Strange was the existence of ericw-tools, a heavily modified set of compilers for Quake and Hexen II.
 Up to this point, I had been using the compilers that came with J.A.C.K, which had no special features to speak of at all.
 I set aside a week to totally redo the lighting and play around with the features of these new compilers, and that became the "proper" version of Temple of the Strange.

 (I packed in the original source and build without any of the fun stuff for completeness sake.
-In some ways, I actually think the original looks better, with its more dramatic shadows and lack of oversaturated "look ma I can do .lit files like them there AD mappers" lighting, but either one's fine, really.)
+In some ways, I actually think the original looks better, with its more dramatic shadows and lack of oversaturated "look ma I can do

 I'm not exactly satisfied with the fork at spawn.
 Of the two branching paths, only one is really worth taking, the water cavern.
 There's absolutely nothing down the staircase route, and even if there was, the player would have to awkwardly backtrack to get to it.
 I'm still not quite sure what the solution to this would be.
 Likely a better non-linear layout altogether.